 Q. What does melanoma look like?

 A. Recognition of changes in the skin is the best way to detect early melanoma.
-They most frequently appear on the upper back, torso, lower legs, head and neck.12, 20 In females 15-29 years old, the torso/trunk is the most common location for developing melanoma, which may be due to high-risk tanning behaviors.12, 20 If you have a changing mole, a new mole or a mole that is different from the rest, make an appointment to see a board-certified dermatologist.
+They most frequently appear on the upper back, torso, lower legs, head and neck.14, 23

 If you notice a mole on your skin, you should follow the ABCDE rule, which outlines the warning signs of melanoma:

-- Evolving: A mole or skin lesion that looks different from the rest or is changing in size, shape or color.
+Evolving: The mole or skin lesion looks different from the rest or is changing in size, shape or color.

-If you notice a mole different from others, or one that changes, itches or bleeds, even if it is smaller than 6mm, you should make an appointment to see a board-certified dermatologist as soon as possible.
+If you notice a new mole, a mole different from others on your skin, or one that changes, itches or bleeds, even if it is smaller than 6mm, you should make an appointment to see a board-certified dermatologist as soon as possible.

 Q. Can melanoma be cured?

 A. When detected in its earliest stages, melanoma is highly treatable.
 The average five-year survival rate for individuals whose melanoma is detected and treated before it spreads to the lymph nodes is 98 percent.
-Five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 62 percent and 18 percent, respectively.2
+The five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 64 percent and 23 percent, respectively.2-3, 24

 Q. Can melanoma be prevented?

-A. Sun exposure is the most preventable risk factor for all skin cancers, including melanoma.22 Here’s how to protect your skin from the sun’s harmful UV rays:
+A. UV exposure is the most preventable risk factor for all skin cancers, including melanoma.
+Here’s how to protect your skin from the sun’s harmful UV rays:

-- Seek shade when appropriate, remembering that the sun’s rays are strongest between 10 a.m. and 2 p.m.
+Seek shade.
+Remember that the sun’s rays are strongest between 10 a.m. and 2 p.m.
 If your shadow is shorter than you are, seek shade.

 1Guy GP Jr, Thomas CC, Thompson T, Watson M, Massetti GM, Richardson LC.
 Vital signs: melanoma incidence and mortality trends and projections - United States,1982-2030.
 MMWR Morb Mortal Wkly Rep. 2015 Jun 5;64(21):591-6.